Chamberlain University Online Nurse Practitioner Programs – FNP, AGNP, PMHNP

 PMHNP specialty courses include Advanced Pharmacology: Psychopharmacology for the Psychiatric-Mental Health Nurse Practitioner; Psychiatric Assessment for Psychiatric-Mental Health Nurse Practitioners; Differential Diagnosis in Psychiatric-Mental Health Across the Lifespan Practicum; Diagnosis and Management in Psychiatric-Mental Health Across the Lifespan Practicum I-III; and Psychiatric-Mental Health Capstone Practicum and Intensive.

-Post-master’s Certificate students then complete Advanced Pharmacology for their specialization plus the five practicum experiences listed for the MSN.
+Post-master’s Graduate Certificate students then complete Advanced Pharmacology for their specialization plus the five practicum experiences listed for the MSN.

 Online Experience: Chamberlain University uses Canvas as its online Learning Management System (LMS).
 Canvas offers a multitude of learning tools that enhance the learning experience and allow faculty and students to communicate effectively and create an experiential learning environment.
 Through Canvas, students can view videos, complete assignments, take assessments, participate in online discussions, exchange emails, view syllabi and grades, and much more.
 Nursing students have access to several key success tools, including Chamberlain Care Student Success Strategies, which help with time management, writing skills, and library use.

-A personal tour of the online Canvas system can be arranged with an admissions advisor.
+A personal tour of the online Canvas system can be arranged with an enrollment advisor.
 There is also an online classroom demonstration video series available to students.
-Additionally, students gain support from professors who devote time and attention to personalized communication, the student services team who provides financial and academic advice, the Tutoring Center Smarthinking online tutoring service, an online library, ASPIRE counseling services, and 24/7 technical support.
+Additionally, students gain support from professors who devote time and attention to personalized communication, the student services team who provides financial and academic assistance, the Tutoring Center Smarthinking online tutoring service, an online library, ASPIRE counseling services, and 24/7 technical support.

 Paying for the Chamberlain University Online Nurse Practitioner Programs